-48. What is ISS' Problematic Pay Practices evaluation?
+46. What is ISS' Problematic Pay Practices evaluation?

-Pay elements that are not directly based on performance are generally evaluated on a case-by-case basis considering the context of a company's overall pay program and demonstrated pay for performance philosophy.
+Pay elements that are not directly based on performance are generally evaluated on a case-by-case basis considering the context of a company's overall pay program and demonstrated pay-for-performance philosophy.
 Based on input from client surveys and roundtables, ISS has identified certain practices that are contrary to a performance-based pay philosophy, which are highlighted in the list below.
 ISS evaluates these practices on a case-by-case basis, considering the facts and circumstances disclosed.

-- > Egregious employment contracts: - > Contracts containing multi-year guarantees for salary increases, non-performance based bonuses, or equity compensation; - New CEO with overly generous new-hire package: - Excessive "make whole" provisions without sufficient rationale; - Problematic termination-related equity vesting provisions; - Any of the problematic pay practices listed in this policy; - > Abnormally large bonus payouts without justifiable performance linkage or proper disclosure: - Performance metrics that are changed, canceled, or replaced during the performance period without adequate explanation of the action and the link to performance; - Payment of bonuses despite failure to achieve pre-established threshold performance criteria; - > Egregious pension/SERP (supplemental executive retirement plan) payouts: - > Inclusion of additional years of service not worked that result in significant benefits provided in new arrangements; - > Inclusion of performance-based equity or other long-term awards in the pension calculation; - > Excessive Perquisites: - Perquisites for former and/or retired executives, such as lifetime benefits, car allowances, personal use of corporate aircraft, or other inappropriate arrangements; - Extraordinary relocation benefits (including any home loss buyouts); - > Excessive amounts of perquisites compensation; - Problematic severance and/or change in control provisions: - Change in control cash payments exceeding 3 times base salary plus target/average/most recent bonus (or that include equity gains or other pay elements into the calculation basis); - New or materially amended arrangements that provide for change-in-control payments without loss of job or substantial diminution of job duties (single-triggered or modified single-triggered, where an executive may voluntarily leave for any reason and still receive the change-in-control severance package); - New or materially amended employment or severance agreements that provide for an excise tax gross-up.
-Modified gross-ups would be treated in the same manner as full gross-ups; - Excessive payments upon an executive's termination in connection with performance failure; - > Liberal change in control definition in individual contracts or equity plans which could result in payments to executives without an actual change in control occurring; - A "Good Reason" severance definition that is triggered by company bankruptcy or other actions indicative of performance failures; - Tax Reimbursements: Excessive reimbursement of income taxes on executive perquisites or other payments (e.g., related to personal use of corporate aircraft, executive life insurance, bonus, restricted stock vesting, secular trusts, etc.; see also excise tax gross-ups above); - > Dividends or dividend equivalents paid on unvested performance shares or units; - > Internal pay disparity: Excessive differential between CEO total pay and that of next highest-paid named executive officer (NEO);
+- > Egregious employment contracts: - > Contracts containing multi-year guarantees for salary increases, non-performance-based bonuses, or equity compensation; - New CEO with overly generous new-hire package: - > Excessive "make whole" provisions without sufficient rationale;

-- Repricing or replacing of underwater stock options/stock appreciation rights without prior shareholder approval (including but not limited to cash buyouts, option exchanges, and certain voluntary surrender of underwater options where shares surrendered may subsequently be regranted); - Other pay practices that may be deemed problematic in a given circumstance but are not covered in the above categories.
+- Problematic termination-related equity vesting provisions; - Any of the problematic pay practices listed in this policy; - Abnormally large bonus payouts without justifiable performance linkage or proper disclosure: - Performance metrics that are changed, canceled, or replaced during the performance period without adequate explanation of the action and the link to performance; - > Incentive payouts despite failure to achieve pre-established threshold performance criteria; - > Egregious pension/SERP (supplemental executive retirement plan) payouts: - Inclusion of additional years of service not worked that result in significant benefits provided in new arrangements; - > Inclusion of performance-based equity or other long-term awards in the pension calculation; - > Excessive Perquisites: - Perquisites for former and/or retired executives, such as lifetime benefits, car allowances, personal use of corporate aircraft, or other inappropriate arrangements; - > Extraordinary relocation benefits (including any home loss buyouts); - > Excessive amounts of perguisites compensation; - Problematic severance and/or change in control provisions: - > Change in control cash payments exceeding 3 times base salary plus target/average/most recent bonus (or that include equity gains or other pay elements into the calculation basis); - New or materially amended arrangements that provide for change-in-control payments without loss of job or substantial diminution of job duties (such as provided by a problematic Good Reason definition, or by single-triggered or modified single-triggered provisions, where an executive may voluntarily leave for any reason and still receive the change-in-control severance package); - New or materially amended employment or severance agreements that provide for an excise tax gross-up.
+Modified gross-ups would be treated in the same manner as full gross-ups; - > Excessive payments upon an executive's termination in connection with performance failure; - > Liberal change in control definition in individual contracts or equity plans which could result in payments to executives without an actual change in control occurring; - A problematic "Good Reason" termination definitions that present windfall risks, such as definitions triggered by potential performance failures; - Tax Reimbursements: Excessive reimbursement of income taxes on executive perquisites or other payments (e.g., related to personal use of corporate aircraft, executive life insurance, bonus, restricted stock vesting, secular trusts, etc.; see also excise tax gross-ups above); - Dividends or dividend equivalents paid on unvested performance shares or units; - > Internal pay disparity: Excessive differential between CEO total pay and that of next highest-paid named executive officer (NEO); - Repricing or replacing of underwater stock options/stock appreciation rights without prior shareholder approval (including but not limited to cash buyouts, option exchanges, and certain voluntary surrender of underwater options where shares surrendered may subsequently be regranted); - > Shifts away from performance-based compensation to discretionary or fixed pay elements, including changes made in light of the removal of 162(m) deductions; - > Other pay practices that may be deemed problematic in a given circumstance but are not covered in the above categories.

-49. Which problematic practices are most likely to result in an adverse recommendation?
+47. Which problematic practices are most likely to result in an adverse recommendation?